 - input_file A page image on which to perform OCR. - output_pdf The expected name of the output PDF, which must be a single page PDF with no visible content of any kind, sized to the dimensions implied by the input_file's width, height and DPI.
-The image will be grafted onto the input PDF page. - output_text The expected name of a text file containing the recognized text. - options The command line options.
+The image will be grafted onto the input PDF page. - output_text The expected name of a text file containing the recognized text. - options The command line options. - static get_deskew (input_file: pathlib.Path, options: argparse.Namespace) \rightarrow float Returns the deskew angle of the image, in degrees. - static languages (options: argparse.Namespace) \rightarrow AbstractSet[str] Returns the set of all languages that are supported by the engine.

-'''

-static get_deskew(input_file: Path, options: Namespace) → float

-'''

-Returns the deskew angle of the image, in degrees.

-abstract static get_orientation($input_file: Path, options: Namespace) <math>\rightarrow OrientationConfidence$ Returns the orientation of the image.